Estimated reading time: 13 minutes

 The Government wants to outlaw the practice which it terms in the MWP the ‘scourges of ‘Fire and Rehire’, and ‘Fire and Replace’, a similar practice which sees workers dismissed and replaced by a workforce willing to work for less favourable pay, terms, and conditions.

 The Bill will end both practices, but not entirely.
-The MWP seems to say it will permit its use in limited circumstances and the SOS for Business and Trade, Jonathan Reynolds, has since confirmed that whilst the current Code of practice, which came into effect on 18 July, will remain in place for now, the Bill will bring in a new strengthened code of practice.
+The MWP seems to say it will permit its use in limited circumstances and the SOS for Business and Trade, Jonathan Reynolds, has since confirmed that whilst the current Code of practice, which came into effect on 18 July, will remain in place for now, the Bill will bring in a new strengthened Code of practice.

-Flexible working from Day one
+Flexible working from Day 1

-Flexible working will become the default option from day one of employment, with employers required to accommodate except where its not reasonably feasible.
+Flexible working will become the default option from day one of employment, with employers required to accommodate it, except where it’s not reasonably feasible.
 This of course isn’t new.
 Since April 2024, employees have had the right to request flexible working from day 1.
 However making it the default option is changing the balance of power considerably in favour of the employee.

 The MWP refers to ensuring workers can benefit from flexible working including opportunities for contracts and hours that better accommodate school terms.
 Term time working has long been the unreported holy grail for mothers who work, and its to the Government’s credit that, however easily accommodated or not, it is putting this on the agenda.